It's Easy to Enrol

 • Write a short story.

-• Identify a non-fiction book for children which you would be suited to write.
+• Identify a non-fiction book for children which you would consider yourself suited to write.

 • Write a fantasy, adventure or science fiction short story for a 7-8 year old, which fits specified criteria.